Get tested regularly for prostate cancer in Skåne

 It can sometimes take many years before you are treated.
 You may also be treated even though it is not actually needed.
 This is more common than the prostate cancer being harmful.

-• You may need to urinate more often.
+- You may need to pee more often.

-• You may find it difficult to get an erection if you are going to have sex.
+- You may find it difficult to get an erection if you want to have sex.

 When will I get the results?